danwing/cidfi/draft-wing-cidfi.md

 Delay budget:
 : Time in milliseconds until this packet is worthless to the receiver.
-This is counted from when the packet arrives at the CIDFI-aware network element to when it is transmitted; other delays may occur before or after that event occurs.
+This is counted from when the packet arrives at the CNE to when it is transmitted; other delays may occur before or after that event occurs.
 The receiver knows its own jitter (playout) buffer length and the client and server can calculate the one-way delay using timestamps.
 With that information, the client can